 Dr. Bump urges educators and advocates to encourage ELL, immigrants, and anyone under pressure from COVID-19 to reach out to make their needs known.
-There are and will be major distributional problems and an important part of the solution if for people to speak up when they need something — whether it’s health care and services, food, or domestic goods.
+There are and will continue to be major distributional problems and an important part of the solution if for people to speak up when they need something — whether it's health care and services, food, or domestic goods.
 Speaking up will also make it easier to connect those people and institutions that are willing and able to help others.

 Bullying and Discrimination Related to COVID-19